STRATEGIC ADVISER & CHAIRMAN

 He graduated with a Diploma in Actuarial Science from University Technology MARA (UiTM) and a BSc with Distinction (Magna Cum Laude) majoring in Finance in 1986 and an MBA in 1987 from Central Michigan University.

 In 2018, Kamarudin garnered the prestigious Lifetime Achievement Award at the 8th Global Leadership Awards for his remarkable career, deep dedication in spearheading corporate and community development and his continued efforts in steering AirAsia to greater heights.

 Today, Kamarudin is keen to draw in the right partners and investors to help grow AirAsia’s digitally-driven lifestyle businesses under RedBeat Ventures.

-Tharumalingam Kanagalingam, better known as Bo Lingam, is Deputy Group CEO (Airlines) for AirAsia Group and a board member of RedBeat Ventures.
+Tharumalingam Kanagalingam, better known as Bo Lingam, is Deputy Chief Executive Officer (Airline) for AirAsia Group and a board member of RedBeat Ventures.